PetyaPetrova96/NLP_project/README.md

 In conclusion, our study highlights the significant performance gap between BERT and BiLSTM in NER tasks, particularly concerning generalization to cross-domain data.
 BERT's robustness and superior performance underscore its suitability for a wide range of NLP applications, especially those involving diverse text genres.
 Future research could explore hybrid approaches or fine-tuning strategies to further enhance NER performance across different domains.

-## Acknowledgments

-We extend our gratitude to [acknowledge contributors or institutions] for their support and guidance throughout this project.